Solving Equations in Excel (5 Methods)

 • The Solver Parameters window appears.

-• We insert the cell reference of the equation on the Set Object box.
+• Insert the cell reference of the equation in the Set Object box.

-• Then, check the Value of the option and put 20 on the corresponding box.
+• Check the Value of the option and put 20 on the corresponding box.

-• Insert the cell reference of the variable box.
+• Insert the cell reference in the variable box.

 Insert values in the Solver parameter window of Excel